cedx/php-minifier/docs/usage/gulp.md

 }
 ```

+!!! tip
-> The plugin defaults to the `safe` mode, but you should really give a try to the `fast` one.
+    The plugin defaults to the `safe` mode, but you should really give a try to the `fast` one.
     The difference is very noticeable.

 ### **silent**: boolean = `false`
 By default, the plugin prints to the standard output the paths of the minified scripts.
 You can disable this output by setting the `silent` option to `true`.